Crucial P510 2TB

 • Both products are NVMe SSDs.

-• Both products have 2000GB of internal storage.
+• Both products offer 2000GB of internal storage.

 • Both products use PCI Express (PCIe) version 5.